Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Results

 \subsection{NGC 1365}

-Now we consider two rotation curves \citep{bib:sofue} and \citep{bib:zanmar} the latter suitably smoothed out in a way to conform with data points and error bars.
-We have noticed that surface mass density corresponding to the rotation curve has approximately exponential falloff (see figure \ref{fig:1365}).
-Therefore, for a while one may assume that surface mass density is a superposition of two exponential profiles, in order to check whether such mass distribution accounts for the observed rotation.
-We find, this is indeed the case, however the mass density becomes larger than that of gas (although quickly falling off).
-On the other hand, the surface density obtained with our method converges smoothly to that of gas already in a place where galaxy is still bright in B-band.
-This can be interpreted as that apart from HI and He there must be present other luminous stuff.
-In general, this is very interesting, that for this galaxy already the doubly-exponential disk alone suffices to account for the rotation curve of \citep{bib:zanmar}.
-Irrespectively of which rotation curve is considered, the obtained mass-to-light ratio is low ($2.91$ to $3.15$ in B-band depending on which rotation curve and method is used).
-This ratio falls-off with increasing radius in every case.
-As so, galaxy NGC 1365 can be modeled without non-baryonic dark matter.
+We now consider two rotation curves, namely \citep{bib:sofue} and \citep{bib:zanmar} the latter suitably smoothed out in a way to conform with data points and error bars.
+We have noticed that the surface mass density corresponding to the rotation curve has an approximately exponential falloff (see Fig. \ref{fig:1365}).
+It is therefore justified to assume first that the surface mass density is a superposition of two exponential profiles, in order to check whether such mass distribution accounts for the observed rotation.
+We find that this is indeed the case; however, the mass density becomes larger than that of gas (although quickly falling off).
+On the other hand, the surface density obtained with our method converges smoothly to that of gas at a place where the galaxy is still bright in the B band.
+This can be interpreted as that there must be luminous matter other than HI and He present.
+It is very interesting that for this galaxy the doubly exponential disc alone suffices to account for the rotation curve of \citep{bib:zanmar}.
+Irrespective of which rotation curve is considered, the obtained mass-to-light ratio is low ($2.91$ to $3.15$ in the B band depending on which rotation curve and method is used).
+This ratio falls off with increasing radius in every case.
+Thus, galaxy NGC 1365 can be modelled without non-baryonic dark matter.